 It’s not possible to just “login” to someone else’s Facebook page or business account.
-There are no business credentials you can request and use to just log in.

-All Facebook pages are set up through someone’s personal Facebook account.
+This is because ALL Facebook pages are set up through someone’s personal Facebook account.
 That means you can’t create a Facebook business page without a personal Facebook account 🤯

 The only thing your client could do is share their personal Facebook login details of the personal account connected to the Facebook page.